Wheel of Fortune (New Zealand game show)

-Wheel of Fortune is a New Zealand television game show that was last hosted by television personality Jason Gunn and co-host Sonia Gray.
+Wheel of Fortune is a New Zealand television game show that was last hosted by Jason Gunn and co-host Sonia Gray.
 It was broadcast on TV2 from 1991 to 1996 and on TV ONE from 2008 to 2009.
+It is based on the American game show of the same name.

 History

 1991–1996 original

 The original New Zealand version of the popular American game show Wheel of Fortune was first broadcast in February 1991, on TVNZ channel TV2, at 5:30pm.
 The show, which was heavily modeled after Australia's version, was originally hosted by Phillip Leishman with co-host Lana Coc-Kroft, along with Grant Walker (also doing New Zealand's version of Sale of the Century at the time) as announcer.
 Simon Barnett became the new host in March 1996.

 During its time the show aired on various time slots and switched between TV ONE and TV2; at the show's peak it aired in prime time on TV ONE at 7:00pm, a time slot previously used to screen Sale of the Century, but moved off this slot in 1995 when TV ONE extended their news to a one-hour show followed by Holmes.
 After moving to TV2 in a 6:00pm time slot the show was ultimately axed in May 1996 as the show could not compete with the 6pm news shows on TV ONE and TV3.

 A recreation of the wheel used in New Zealand from 2008–2009.
 Note the similarity of the color scheme that was used on America's version from 2006–2008.